vtex-apps/quantity-on-cart/docs/README.md

   },
 ...
 ```
-After step 4, no further configuration is needed, and the app is ready to use in your store.
+After step 5, no further configuration is needed, and the app is ready to use in your store.

 > ℹ️
 >
-> The displayed message in the Quantity On Cart app is available in three languages: English, Spanish, and Portuguese, and follows the pattern below, which cannot be changed: `You have x units in your shopping cart.`
+> The displayed message in the Quantity On Cart app is available in three languages: English (EN), Spanish (ES), and Portuguese (PT), and follows the pattern below, which cannot be changed: EN - `You have x units in your shopping cart.` | ES - `Tienes x unidades en el carrito.` | PT - `Você tem x unidades no carrinho.`

 ---
 ## Customization